Bjørn Lomborg

-Bjørn Lomborg (/da/; born 6 January 1965) is a Danish political scientist, author, and the president of the think tank Copenhagen Consensus Center.
-He is the former director of the Danish government's Environmental Assessment Institute (EAI) in Copenhagen.
+Bjørn Lomborg (/da/) is a Danish political scientist and climate change sceptic.
+He is the former director of the defunct Danish government's Environmental Assessment Institute (EAI) in Copenhagen, now the president of the Copenhagen Consensus Center, a think tank.

 He became internationally known for his best-selling book The Skeptical Environmentalist (2001).
 In 2002, Lomborg and the Environmental Assessment Institute founded the Copenhagen Consensus.
-In 2004, he was listed as one of Time's 100 most influential people.

 In his subsequent book, Cool It (2007), and its film adaptation, Lomborg outlined his views on global warming, many of which contradict the scientific consensus on climate change.
 These views include the claim that the negative impacts are overstated and the opinion that too much emphasis is put on climate change mitigation at the expense of climate change adaptation.
-Lomborg agrees that global warming is real and man-made and will have a serious impact but enumerates other disagreements with the scientific consensus.
+Lomborg agrees that global warming is real and man-made and will have a serious impact.

+In 2004, he was listed as one of Time's 100 most influential people.

 Lomborg's views and work have attracted scrutiny from the scientific community.
-He was formally accused of scientific misconduct over the book The Skeptical Environmentalist.
-The Danish Committees on Scientific Dishonesty (DSCD) concluded in an evaluation of the book that "one couldn't prove that Lomborg had deliberately been scientifically dishonest, although he had broken the rules of scientific practice in that he interpreted results beyond the conclusions of the authors he cited."
+He was formally accused of scientific misconduct over the book The Skeptical Environmentalist, but in 2008 the Danish Committees on Scientific Dishonesty (DSCD) concluded in an evaluation of the book that "one couldn't prove that Lomborg had deliberately been scientifically dishonest, although he had broken the rules of scientific practice in that he interpreted results beyond the conclusions of the authors he cited".
 The Danish Ministry of Science, Technology and Innovation criticised the procedural aspects of the DCSD investigation.
-His positions on climate change have been challenged by experts and characterized as cherry picking.
+His positions on climate change have been challenged by experts and characterised as cherry picking.